Skip to main content

 Your task is to pursue morphogenetic CNC machine design meaning you must let a target form of making determine how the machine looks, operates, and is controlled.
 You must identify a creative process, workflow, or target artifact domain outside CNC, determine some key aspects of that process that could benefit from CNC machining capabilities, and then invent a CNC machine purpose-built for that process.

-In pursing this task, you should consider where manual control, real time feedback, a custom user interface, or a custom mechanism might provide a meaningful intervention for your target application space.
+In pursuing this task, you should consider where manual control, real time feedback, a custom user interface, or a custom mechanism might provide a meaningful intervention for your target application space.

 You should aim to satisfy the following design dimensions: